sentimentxyz/docs/docs/core-concepts/overview.md

 # Overview

 The Sentiment protocol is a credit protocol that provides generalized margin borrowing across DeFi.
-At its core it allows borrowers to have access to increased borrowing capacity and enables borrowers to deploy borrowed assets in dynamic ways in a plethora of DeFi protocols.
+At its core, it allows borrowers to have access to increased borrowing capacity and enables borrowers to deploy borrowed assets in dynamic ways in a plethora of DeFi protocols.
 Simply put Sentiment facilitates cross-margin that can be deployed across DeFi.

 The two main actors in Sentiment are Lenders and Borrowers, value proposition of both can be understood below.

 ## Sentiment for Lenders

-For simplicity and ease of use, Sentiment's Ltoken contracts maintain a simple mechanism: Lenders simply deposit any asset they wish to gain yield on, and receive an interest bearing token corresponding with their underlying asset.
+For simplicity and ease of use, Sentiment's Ltoken contracts maintain a simple mechanism: Lenders simply deposit any asset they wish to gain yield on, and receive an interest-bearing token corresponding with their underlying asset.

 ## Sentiment for Borrowers

 ### Accounts
 Margin Accounts allow borrowers to margin their collateral and leverage greater than 5x, and deploy borrowed assets across DeFi.
 Margin Accounts are individual smart contracts that resemble modified ds-proxys.
-In order for a borrower to interact with the rest of the protocol they must deposit collateral into a Margin Account.
+For a borrower to interact with the rest of the protocol, they must deposit collateral into a Margin Account.
 The normal borrowing flow will resemble the following:
 1. Alice, supplies 10 ETH as collateral (effectively opening a Margin Account).
 2. Alice selects the type of Asset(s) they would like to borrow and the amount.